galacticwarrior9/IslamBot/README.md

 **-hadith** allows you to quote hadith from sunnah.com in English.

 ```
--hadith <hadith book name> <chapter number>:<hadith number>
+-hadith <hadith collection name> <book number>:<hadith number>
 ```

-For example, to quote the second hadith in Chapter 1 of Sahih Bukhari:
+For example, to get the second hadith in Book 1 of Sahih Bukhari:
 ```
 -hadith bukhari 1:2
 ```